 - Wise is more widely available and supports more currencies.
 For example, Revolut only serves residents of the European Economic Area (EEA), Australia, Singapore, Switzerland, Japan, and the United States.
 Monese only operates in Europe.
 In contrast, Wise also has significant operations in Asia, Canada, Latin America, Middle East, and Africa.

-- Revolut and Monese operate on a subscription-based model.
+- Revolut and Monese operate a subscription-based model.
 Higher subscription tiers come with more benefits.
 So, they might offer a better deal than Wise in individual circumstances, but it will largely depend on how often you perform foreign currency transfers and the amounts involved.

 Wise’s high foreign transaction fees make it look expensive